 Damia: The Nurturing Earth Goddess

 In Greek mythology, Damia (also known as Demeter Chthonia) was a lesser-known but significant earth goddess associated with fertility, agriculture, and the nurturing aspects of the land.
-Often considered a local variation or epithet of Demeter, Damia was particularly worshipped in parts of the Peloponnese, especially in the region of Troezen.
+Often considered a local variation or epithet of Demeter, Damia was particularly worshiped in parts of the Peloponnese, especially in the region of Troezen.

 Mythology and Worship